Mapacherama/Tekton-pipeline/README.md

 # ![pipe](https://cdn.iconscout.com/icon/premium/png-256-thumb/pipeline-inspection-2532122-2118736.png) Tekton-pipeline Template

-This Tekton Pipeline project is ment to work as a template to start implementing DevSecOps Security tools to start developing security first.
+This Tekton Pipeline project is meant to work as a template to start implementing DevSecOps Security tools to start developing security first.

 Tekton Pipelines are **Cloud Native**: